 Zion offers a well rounded education to students.
 Teachers provide a structured environment that shows in the behavior of the students.
 If you stopped by any of the classrooms you would find students at their desks ready to learn not wandering around the room or doing some type of distracting activity.
 Teachers have expectations of every student that they will respect and participate in classroom activities.This helps to prepare them academically for their continuing education after Zion.
 It is great to have teachers reinforcing the same high expectations that we as parents have of our children at home.
 Besides strong academics Zion offers a variety of sports starting at the third grade level.
 Coaches of these teams help teach competition in an honorable fashion.
 If you are researching schools Zion should be put at the top of your list.

 Zion Evangelical Lutheran School is a private middle school in South Milwaukee.
-The principal of Zion Evangelical Lutheran School is Fonda Fischer, who can be contacted at email@example.com.
-147 children attend Zion Evangelical Lutheran School and identify as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
-The student to teacher ratio at Zion Evangelical Lutheran School is 18:1.
+The principal of Zion Evangelical Lutheran School is Fonda Fischer, whose e-mail is email@example.com.
+147 students go to Zion Evangelical Lutheran School and identify primarily as White, non-Hispanic; Multiracial; and Black, non-Hispanic.
+The ratio of students to teachers at Zion Evangelical Lutheran School is 18:1.
 Grace Lutheran School is one of the nearest middle schools.

 - Computer arts

 - Drawing painting

 |Native American or Native Alaskan||0%||%|